Conversation with a logician

 Cecilia Holmgren was the first to prove theorems that describe the split trees’ general properties.
 Read more about how she breaks ground in probability theory.

 Do you enjoy mathematics and want to take your skills to the next level?
-As a student at the Master Programme in Mathematics in Uppsala you will gain deeper insights in most major and modern areas of mathematics.
+As a student at the Master's Programme in Mathematics in Uppsala you will gain deeper insights in most major and modern areas of mathematics.
+The programme has three specialisations: applied mathematics and statistics, financial mathematics and mathematics.

 Postgraduate Studies in Mathematics